galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Global Properties of the System of Stellar Streams

 In Section~\ref{s:gprops_info} we showed \Ngc\ (23\%) of the stream tracks in the library are great circles by construction.
 The remaining streams have enough data available for more detailed tracks to be constructed empirically, which may or may not be well fit by great circles.
 Here we will assess how well these streams are represented by great circles, in both the heliocentric and galactocentric reference frames.

 There is no particular physical reason for the projections of streams to lie along great circles for a heliocentric observer.
-Instead, for a galactocentric observer, stellar streams formed in a potential with spherical symmetry would have constant angular momentum and, thus, remain confined to a constant plane.
-In projection, such a stream would look like a great circle, however complex its radial structure may be \citep[see e.g.][]{Johnston1996,Mateu2017}.
+Instead, for a galactocentric observer, stellar streams formed in a potential with spherical symmetry would have constant angular momentum and, thus, remain confined to a constant plane. \neww{For this observer} such a stream, in projection, would look like a great circle, however complex its radial structure may be \citep[see e.g.][]{Johnston1996,Mateu2017}.
 Breaking of spherical symmetry will cause the orbital plane to precess and the stream to deviate from a great circle, even for a Galactocentric observer.
 In the Milky Way, the Sagittarius stream's orbital plane presents a small rate of precession \citep[$\lesssim 10\degr$][]{Belokurov2014_sgr}, showing that although not perfectly spherical, the (galactocentric) great circle approximation should be a good one for streams in the outer halo ($\gtrsim25$~kpc).
-In addition, the difference in the projected view between the heliocentric and Galactocentric observers becomes ever smaller as distance increases.
+In addition, the difference in the projected view between the heliocentric and Galactocentric observers becomes ever smaller as distance to the stream increases \neww{and the Sun-Galactic-Centre distance becomes negligible.}.